 The Bible warns us in Colossians that some of these philosophies have a show of wisdom.
 That is, they appear as though they are true.
 We might go so far as to say that they have within them principles that are true.
 But we have to be very careful because the whole package, though it contains some parts that may be true, is not from God.
 He does not endorse it, and He would call it a lie.

 Let us go back to Colossians and we are going to look at something there because it is very important that we understand this.

 Colossians 2:8-10 "Beware lest anyone cheat you through philosophy and empty deceit, according to the tradition of men, according to the basic principles of the world, and not according to Christ.
 For in Him dwells all the fullness of the Godhead bodily; and you are complete in Him, who is the head of all principality and power."

 Galatians 4:8 "But then, indeed, when you did not know God, you served those which by nature are not gods."

 Just put yourself in that.
 When you did not know God, you served those which by nature are not gods.
 Remember Satan is the god of this world.
-Paul in another place said there be lords many and gods many [I Corinthians 8:5], but we know there is only one true God.
+Paul in another place said there are lords many and gods many [I Corinthians 8:5], but we know there is only one true God.
 There are many who want to pawn themselves off as god, and each of these has "truth."
-Or let's use a better word, "philosophies of life."
+Or let us use a better word, "philosophies of life."